novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-98.md

 A sudden realization.

-The plan for Jungle to venture into Japan in collaboration with Son Jung-ui had shifted the direction.
+The plan for Jungle to venture into Japan in collaboration with Son Jung-yi had shifted the direction.

 In his past life, Yahoo Japan and Yahoo Korea were both joint ventures.